TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

   - tnt
   - mapping
   - gamemode
-  - game
-  - mode
 ---

 # History of osu!taiko

 The history of osu!taiko compiled for the osu! wiki.
+Information was gathered via old forum posts, news posts, web archives, and interviews with key individuals that were involved with osu!taiko's past.

 ## 2007-2008: The Dark Period

 The Dark Period was the brief moment in time where osu!taiko didn't exist.
-During this time, the [Beatmap Approval Team](wiki/Modding/Beatmap_Appreciation_Team/en.md) (*BAT*) was created [^BAT] who were the very first people in charge of the ranking process.
-On the 28th of August, 2008, Resident Skinner ::{ flag=US }::[LuigiHann](https://osu.ppy.sh/users/1079) made a forum post proposing the addition of a game mode based on the video game series [Taiko no Tatsujin](https://en.wikipedia.org/wiki/Taiko_no_Tatsujin).[^LuigiHann] When interviewed about this, ::{ flag=US }:: [LuigiHann](https://osu.ppy.sh/users/1079) said:
+During this time, the [Beatmap Approval Team](wiki/Modding/Beatmap_Appreciation_Team/en.md) (*BAT*) was created who were the very first people in charge of the ranking process.[^BAT] On the 28th of August, 2008, Resident Skinner ::{ flag=US }::[LuigiHann](https://osu.ppy.sh/users/1079) made a forum post proposing the addition of a game mode based on the video game series [Taiko no Tatsujin](https://en.wikipedia.org/wiki/Taiko_no_Tatsujin).[^LuigiHann] When interviewed about this, ::{ flag=US }:: [LuigiHann](https://osu.ppy.sh/users/1079) said:

 > Yes, Taiko Mode (and the broader concept of alternate game modes) was effectively my idea.
 As far as I can recall, Catch the Beat and Relax Mode were also my requests.
 I think Mania mode came about later since I didn't think that kind of thing made sense organically from osu maps.
 I was a big fan of the Taiko games that came out on the Nintendo DS, that was basically my exposure to "real" taiko.
 I did own a copy of Taiko Drum Master for PS2 but I think I got that from eBay relatively late.
 But the specific idea of including a "Taiko Mode" in osu was inspired by the Taiko-themed minigame in the Nodame Cantabile DS game.